 After playing such a key part in Doncaster’s golden period of history, it’s hard to believe that Coppinger was brought to the club as an understudy to Jermaine McSporran.
 But it hasn’t been all highs for the Doncaster veteran, of course.

 His individual success caught the eye of others and, with relegation following, opportunities arose for him to continue his football elsewhere.
 But not playing football for financial gain and enjoying being a part of a club that makes him genuinely happy, Coppinger understood that the grass isn’t always greener and continued to build a legacy at Doncaster.

-Fast forward to season 2019/20, the 38-year-old – approaching his 39th birthday at the time of writing - has no immediate plans to hang up his boots, recognising his mind-set as his strongest tool and the reason he’s still successful today.
+Fast forward to season 2019/20, the now 39-year-old has no immediate plans to hang up his boots, recognising his mind-set as his strongest tool and the reason he’s still successful today.

 “My mind-set is the strongest thing I’ve got.
 It’s something I’ve worked really hard on over the years – it’s not just a coincidence.
 I think that’s why I’m still playing at the age that I am.”